 Marketing and service activities in Asia are managed by two regional headquarters in Asia: North Asia is handled by Canon China Pte Ltd based in Beijing and Canon Singapore Pte.
 Ltd. oversees the South & Southeast Asia region.

 Established in 1979, Canon Singapore Pte.
 Ltd. is Canon's regional headquarters for South & South East Asia.
 After merging with the local sales and marketing company (Canon Marketing (Singapore) Pte Ltd) on 1st January 2004 it now oversees both regional and domestic activities in Singapore.
-The company covers 22 other regions including subsidiaries in India, Malaysia, Thailand and Vietnam.
+Besides handling the domestic market, the company covers 22 other countries and regions including subsidiaries in India, Malaysia, Thailand and Vietnam.

 The domestic marketing arm of Canon Singapore continues to market a comprehensive range of digital imaging equipment and office solutions with a team of direct sales personnel and a network of more than 100 dealers throughout the island.
 It also has the largest service force in town and customer service centres to provide comprehensive customer service to Canon users.

 Canon's commitment to quality service made it the first marketing company in office automation to be awarded ISO 9002 (upgraded to ISO 9001:2000) certification in Singapore in 1994.
 It also won the Service Quality Class award by the Singapore Standards and Productivity Board in 1999.
 Its outstanding "on the job-training" curriculum has also made it a recognised OJT Centre by the Institute of Technical Education (ITE).